max1mde/PassengerAPI/README.md

 regardless of whether the entity exists or not (NPC's, packet based entities...).

 # Why Use PassengerAPI?
-It solves compatibility issues that can occur when different plugins create entities.
+It solves compatibility issues that can occur when different plugins create entities
 **by sending packets** to players and setting them as passengers.
 This can lead to conflicts and unintended behavior like **unmounting of previous set passengers** by other plugins.